StydeNet/html/README.md

 ## Alert messages

-This component will allow you to generate complex alert messages.
+This component will allow you to generate complex alert messages:

 ```php
 Alert::info('Your account is about to expire')